ArmaanSethi/unc-homework/README.md

 Comp 455 - Models of Languages and Computation: theory of computation.
 [Comp 576](#) - Mathematics for Image Computing: Mathematics relevant to image processing and analysis using real image computing objectives and provided by computer implementations.

+### Summer 2018
+Comp 293 - Internship in Computer Science: Work experience in non-elementary computer science.
+Reli 121 - Introduction to Religion and Culture: An introductory course that explores relations between religion and culture through the examination of social theory and the analysis of case studies.
+The case studies focus on such issues as visual culture, ritual, media, gender, and politics.
+Soci 101 - Sociological Perspectives: Introduction to sociology as a discipline that includes study of differences and equality, social structure and institutions, culture, social change, individuals and populations, and social psychology.

+### Spring 2018
 Phys 521 - Applications of Quantum Mechanics: Emphasizes atomic physics but includes topics from nuclear, solid state, and particle physics, such as energy levels, the periodic system, selection rules, and fundamentals of spectroscopy.
 Phys 311 - Electromagnetism: Brief treatment of DC and AC circuit theory.
 Electrostatics: dielectrics, the magnetic field, magnetic materials.
 Maxwell's equations and their application to electromagnetic waves
 [Phys 358](#) - Physical Modeling: Modeling of celestial dynamics, nuclear physics problems, electrostatics; Monte Carlo integration in particle and theoretical physics; data modeling for physics and astronomy; gravitation, electromagnetism, fluid dynamics and quantum mechanics